-Biology Major - Ecology Option Guide 2022-23
+Biology Major - Ecology Option Guide 2024-25

-Document available online at https://ib.oregonstate.edu/advising/planners.
+Document available online at https://ib.oregonstate.edu/undergraduate/advising/college-advising-guide.

 The Ecology option is designed to give students a strong background in ecological methods and theory.
 It helps prepare for graduate programs in ecology, as well as a variety of ecological and conservation careers.
-Courses used to satisfy the Ecology option also count for Biology and Society, Writing Intensive, Organismal Biology, Physiology and Experiential Learning or Integrative Biology Elective requirements for the Biology major.
+Courses used to satisfy the ecology option also count for Biology and Society, Writing Intensive, Organismal Biology, Physiology and Experiential Learning or Integrative Biology Elective requirements for the biology major.
 Ecology option students should consider completing ST 351, 411 and 412 for the major.
-Other coursework taken abroad or at Hatfield may be approved by the IB lead advisor.
 Previous versions of this option are different and are tracked in MyDegrees.
 All courses and prerequisites are subject to change, and the listing of the term is based on projected Corvallis campus offerings.